 Keith’s philosophy around dentistry is to emphasize communication with patients and ensure that people play an active role in making informed decisions about their care.
 He firmly believes that his job isn’t to ‘push’ treatment, but rather to inform people about their options and allow them to make the best decisions based on their own values.

-When Keith isn’t practicing dentistry, he enjoys doing CrossFit, golfing, running, skiing, watching live music, and spending time with his wife and twin daughters, Charlotte and Claire.
-Keith also enjoys travel.
-His wife Emilie is from France, so that is a common travel destination for the family.
-While in Europe, Keith usually plans a side-trip to a wine-growing region as wine is another one of his passions.
-He also used to be an avid rugby player and played provincially for his home province of Newfoundland.
+When Keith isn’t practicing dentistry, he enjoys doing CrossFit, golfing, running, skiing, watching live music, and spending time with his twin daughters, Charlotte and Claire.
+Keith also enjoys travel and enjoys planning trips around wine-growing regions as wine is also a passion of his.
+Keith used to be an avid rugby player and played provincially for his home province of Newfoundland.

 We have two free parking spaces in our clinic lot.
 Also, there are five parking spaces at the Ottawa Chinese Bible Church (on the corner of Main and Graham).
 On Graham Avenue you will find two-hour parking available; while there is also parking on Hawthorne Street from 9 a.m. to 3:30 p.m., and then again from 5:30 p.m. to 9 p.m.